ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

         {:error error}))))
 {% endhighlight %}

-Not very different really, just adapts to the data returned from an HTTP request, which obviously has a different wrapping than a regular function.
+Not very different really, just needs to unwrap the data from the HTTP response before putting it on the channel.

 [rop-talk]: https://fsharpforfunandprofit.com/rop/
 [scottw-twitter]: https://twitter.com/scottwlaschin